Cuperino/teleprompter-for-terminals-april-fools-works/README.md

 }
 ```
 # Dependencies
-Teleprompter for Terminals by Imaginary Sense is written in Python 3 and depends on the curses library.
+Teleprompter for Terminals is written in Python 3 and depends on the curses library.